 If even one person at work has low emotional intelligence, it affects everyone.
 Emotional intelligence should come from every position within a company.
 For this reason, managers, entry-level workers, executives, department heads, HR representatives, and more should work on improving their emotional intelligence.
 As workplace diversity increases, this needs to be a team effort or conflicts and misunderstandings will crop up.
 With a high emotional intelligence workplace, people can work in a positive work environment where everyone cares about each other’s success and happiness.
 That makes professional life better for everybody.

 Ready to work on your emotional intelligence?
-You can start by reading the following books:
+You can start by reading the following resources and information: